vivekkbaskaran/github-usere/README.md

   3) Then you can find node_modules folder within the client folder

+  4) execute the command npm run server from the root directory of the project in the command prompt

-  4) just to to insert the below mongodb query
+  5) just to to insert the below mongodb query

     db.categories.insertMany([{name:'category5',is_active:1},{name:'category6',is_active:1}]) - for categpries schema